mingqizh/GD-CAT/README.md

 ![initial](https://github.com/mingqizh/GD-CAT/blob/main/images/hset.png) <br><br>
 Hit the "process data" button after choosing a tissue.
 A progress bar will show at the bottom right of the screen. <br><br>
 ![pre](https://github.com/mingqizh/GD-CAT/blob/main/images/1689177951994.png) <br><br>
-After the processing of the original data, you can see the pie chart where the gene is enriched in, age and sex of the cohort, cell type, and top genes. <br><br>
+After the processing of the original data, you can see the pie chart where the gene is enriched in, age and sex of the cohort, cell type, and top genes.
+For the pie chart, it means how the gene you inputted from the selected tissue expressed across all tissue; and the `Remove original tissue` means how it looks like if the original tissue is removed. <br><br>
 ![pie](https://github.com/mingqizh/GD-CAT/blob/main/images/sfd.png) <br><br>
 Click the `table` tab you can explore more about the data you are using.
 You can filter, rank, search, copy, or download the data in 2 formats.<br><br>
 ![table](https://github.com/mingqizh/GD-CAT/blob/main/images/table.png)<br><br>